 “Control” means the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of a Person, whether through the ownership of securities, by contract, or otherwise.
 The terms “controlling” or “controlled” shall have meanings correlative to the foregoing.

-“Creation Data” has the meaning ascribed to the term “Required swap creation data” in CFTC Regulation § 45.1.
+“Creation Data” has the meaning ascribed to the term “Required Swap creation data” in CFTC Regulation § 45.1.

 “CTI Code” means a customer type indicator code.